"Clear the Streets for the Brown Battalions!"

 In this area, too, much has changed since 5 March [the

 last real election].
-The national revolution also
+The national revolution

-The youth greet S.A. and S.S. men with raised arms and a joyous
+and real devotion.
+The youth greet S.A. and S.S. men with

-"Heil Hitler."
-The strong figures in brown shirts earn
+figures in brown shirts earn the respect and quiet admiration

-the respect and quiet admiration of children's hearts, joined with
+of children's hearts, joined with the longing to themselves

-the longing to themselves become such a Hitler soldier.
+become such a Hitler soldier.

 There is a lot of noise in the courtyard of a large Munich apartment